• Power BI comes at a lower price point than Tableau, but scaled features and additional users will increase that price.

 Cons

-• Lacks some advanced analytics features compared to Tableau
+• Lacks some advanced analytics features when compared to Tableau and some other Power BI alternatives

 • Can become more expensive with scaled features and additional users